Writing a sales email is difficult and time-consuming.

 Good news: you've reached the end of today's journey, and you're finally knowledgeable enough to stick it to Michelle Obama and show the world that sales emails can be easy.

 Alright, maybe we got a tad carried away there.
-Sorry, Michelle, you're a fab lady, and we love you.
+Sorry, Michele, you're a fab lady, and we love you.

 Before you leave this post for bigger and better things, do us the favor of taking a last look at this quick recap: